Appetite slump in toddlers

 Why does my toddler not want to eat?

 Your baby used to enjoy everything you offered, and now she hardly eats anything!
 You have tried offering variety of healthy foods but she never appears to be taking more than a few bites.
 What could be wrong?

 Appetite slump in toddlers is quite common.
-You must realise this by observing that every second mom if not very mom complains about appetite slump in their toddlers.
+You must realise this by observing that every second mom if not every mom complains about appetite slump in their toddlers.